vLabayen/NestedJsonParser/README.md

 2 classes that allow to cast a json to any provided generic type.

 Usage example in Test and TestObjects class.
-All the reusable code in JsonParser and JsonReader.
+All code in JsonParser and JsonReader.

 Supported types :
   - Int